 Advisory Board for the Rights of Persons with Disabilities, VANE

-The Advisory Board for the Rights of Persons with Disabilities (VANE) is the national coordinating system for the UN Convention on the Rights of Persons with Disabilities.
+The Advisory Board for the Rights of Persons with Disabilities (VANE) is the national coordinating mechanism for the UN Convention on the Rights of Persons with Disabilities.
 The Board’s role is to ease national implementation of the Convention.

 The Board operates under the Ministry of Social Affairs and Health.
 Its tasks are laid down by decree according to which the Board shall: